ibm-cloud-architecture/governed-ml-ops/README.md

 5.c.
 In this sub-step, the summary information (all the detailed information is already updated in the previous step) about Model Validation is updated in model workflow.
   <br>

     <i> Role </i>: This step needs to be executed by `ModelValidator`.

    - 5.c.1.
 Log into Openpages as ModelValidator, navigate to the tasks section and click on the model name obtained from Model Governance Initiation module.

    - 5.c.2.
 Click on `Model Validation` view, fill out the necessary/key fields (Model Validation Report, Validation Dataset).
-     - Model Validation Report: Enter the name of the Validation report file that was uploaded from Openscale to Openpages.
+     - Model Validation Report: Enter the Validation report file that was uploaded from Openscale to Openpages.
+In order to get the name of the report file that was sent to Openpages, navigate to `Issues and Documents` section in OpenPages Model Workflow and copy the Validation Report filename.
      - Validation Dataset: Enter the name of the Validation dataset that was used from the catalog for validation.

    - 5.c.3.
 Then, click on Save.
 Next, click on `Model Validation Verified` by navigating to actions on top right.
 This will move the model to `Model Validation Completed` stage.